Excel Power View (Table of Contents)

 Your chart should look like the one shown below:

-Step 7: Now select the Customer column, Sales and Margin as data.
+Step 7: Select the Customer column, Sales, and Margin as data.

-Step 8: Navigate to the Design tab again and this time, select Clustered Bar option under the Bar Chart dropdown inside the Switch Visualization menu.
+Step 8: Navigate to the Design tab again and select Clustered Bar option under the Bar Chart dropdown inside the Switch Visualization menu.

 This option will enable you to visualize the Sales and Margin for all customers in a single chart.
 See the screenshot below:

+This graph allows us to check the key customers regarding sales and the margin amount.
 You have a scroll bar to scroll down until the last customer.
-Also, can sort the chart data by customer, Sales or Margin wise as well.
-This graph allows us to check the key customers for us in terms of sales and the margin amount.
+Also, you can sort the chart data by customer, Sales, or Margin wise.

-Step 9: Follow the similar steps; however, we will run the chart option for Customer and Quantity this time.
+Step 9: Follow similar steps; however, we will now run the chart option for Customer and Quantity.
 Select those two columns under Power View Fields.

 Step 10: Follow the same procedure as in step 8 to see the bar chart of customer-wise quantity sold.
 The graph should look like the one in the screenshot below:

-This graph enables us to visualize which are the customers we have sold most of the item quantities to.
+This graph lets us visualize which customers we have sold most of the item quantities to.

 Step 11: Now, our report is complete.
 Please add the title to this report as “Sales Comparison with Different Parameters”.

-The final Layout of our Power View Report would look like in the screenshot given below:
+The final Layout of our Power View Report would look like this in the screenshot given below:

 This is it from this article.
-Let’s wrap the things up with some points to be remembered:
+Let’s wrap things up with some points to be remembered:

 Things to Remember

-- It is mandatory to have the data cleaned before you insert Power View on the same.
+- Having the data cleaned before you insert Power View on the same is mandatory.
 No blank spaces between cells, no blank cells, etc., should be checked well before.

-- You also can export the Power View Dashboards and Reports into different formats such as PDF.
+- You can also export the Power View Dashboards and Reports into formats such as PDF.

 - Power View is disabled by Microsoft due to license purposes.
 Therefore, whenever you are about to launch and use it for the first time, you need to check for certain licensing parameters.
 The instructions are beyond the scope of this article.

-- If you have downloaded the worksheet and not able to see the power view report created, the possible error is, you did not have Microsoft Silverlight preinstalled in your system.
+- If you have downloaded the worksheet and cannot see the power view report created, the possible error is that you did not have Microsoft Silverlight preinstalled in your system.

 Recommended Articles

 This is a guide to Power View in Excel.
-Here we discuss how to use Power View in Excel el along with practical examples and a downloadable excel template.
+Here we discuss how to use Power View in Excel el, practical examples, and a downloadable Excel template.
 You can also go through our other suggested articles –